DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/05 Customize the Appearance/30 Color the Shading of the Background.md

 When the **Popup** is shown, the area beneath it can be shaded.
-To enable this behavior, assign **true** to the [shading](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/shading.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#shading') option.
-The shading color is specified by the [shadingColor](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/shadingColor.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#shadingColor') option.
+To enable this behavior, assign **true** to the [shading](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/shading.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#shading') property.
+The shading color is specified by the [shadingColor](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/shadingColor.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#shadingColor') property.

 ---
 ##### jQuery